bens4lsu/theskinny-publish/Content/blog2/working-for-the-weekend.md

 ---
 title: Working for the Week(end)
 date: 2006-12-17 22:31
-description: A description of my post.
+description: As I mentioned in my previous post, I've been out and about a ton lately.
+I spent the week of December 4 away from the office, on a rather dull work trip.
+It was four straight days of meetings, and through almost all of it, I was talking or people were paying attention to me.
+(That might seem natural to you if you don't do a lot of meetings in corporate America.
+In reality, most meetings require you to only pay about 35-40 percent of your attention.)
-tags: my-stories
+tags: the-office, music
 id: 264
+ogImg: /img/gal/024%20-%20Loverboy%20in%20Lutcher/resPicture009.jpg
 ---
 As I mentioned in my previous post, I've been out and about a ton lately.
 I spent the week of December 4 away from the office, on a rather dull work trip.
 It was four straight days of meetings, and through almost all of it, I was talking or people were paying attention to me.
 (That might seem natural to you if you don't do a lot of meetings in corporate America.
 In reality, most meetings require you to only pay about 35-40 percent of your attention.)

 I normally make a lot of notes so that I remember the funny things that might have happened while at a client's site.
 But all I had written from this trip were the statistics from a meeting on Wednesday morning:

 <blockquote>RBC Meeting 12/6/06
+<br><br>
 Facial hair demographics:
+<br><br>

-8 Goatees
+8 Goatees<br>
-9 Clean shaves
+9 Clean shaves<br>
-1 Full beard
+1 Full beard<br>
-1 Bushy 'stache with a soul patch
+1 Bushy 'stache with a soul patch<br>
-1 Female
+1 Female<br>
 </blockquote>

 Just for the record, a lot -- but by no means all -- of the goatees belonged to bald or balding men.
 The beard was worn by a stereotypical bearded technical systems architect type, and the bushy 'stache/soul patch guy was a super-nice guy from one of the other vendors.
 The female never spoke during this meeting (and it was the only one she attended), and we didn't talk afterwards.